lorenlew/NewsAgency/README.md

 Specification:

-Develop the application for a news agency, which provide CRUD operations with news, attaching tags to news.
+Develop the application for a news agency, which provides CRUD operations with news, attaching tags to news.
 There should be an ability for displaying all news, displaying concrete news, filter on categories and the text of news.